Here is the reality every leader of a remote or hybrid team needs to face squarely: presence is not proximity.

 Avoiding Burnout Before It Happens

 Burnout in remote teams does not announce itself dramatically.
-It accumulates quietly: the gradual erosion of energy, the increasing cynicism, the physical symptoms that build over months.
-And by the time a leader notices, the damage is often significant.
+It compounds quietly: the gradual erosion of energy, the increasing cynicism, the physical symptoms that build over months of uncertainty.
+And by the time a leader notices, the damage is often too significant and unrepairable.
+Incorporating these best practices and strategies will stabilize teams and create an environment where remote workers can thrive.

-Prevention is far less expensive than recovery.
+Prevention is easier and far less expensive than recovery.
 Leaders who build in regular, genuine check-ins catch the early signals.
 Leaders who actively protect their teams' time boundaries signal that rest and recovery are valued.
-Leaders who model sustainable work habits — logging off, taking breaks, being honest about their own capacity — give permission for their teams to do the same.
+Leaders who model sustainable work habits, logging off, taking breaks, being honest about their own capacity, give permission for their teams to do the same.

 "The 66% burnout rate among American workers is not a workforce problem.
 It is a design problem.
-The way work is being structured and led is producing it."
+The way work is being structured, reported and led is the design flaw."

 Making Remote Work Sustainable